sandeepg98/java-datamunger-assignment-step1-stackroute/PROBLEM.md

 		               or

 2)Extract the order by field from the given string.
-  Note : user may need the information in sorted order of a particular field.
+  Note : The user may need the information in sorted order of a particular field.

      Input String : select * from ipl.csv where season > 2016 and city='Bangalore' order by    					   win_by_runs
 	Output String : win_by_runs

-After all the logic are written for these methods run DataMungerTestTask3.java file.
+After all the logic is written for these methods run DataMungerTestTask3.java file.
 ----------------------------------------------------------------------

 ##Our task IV involves two steps, given below: